tb-tian/AIChallenge2024/README.md

 ```

-1. data-source: read only folder, source data should be placed here
+1. data-source: read only folder, source data should be placed here, at the moment, it should only have source video only

 ```bash
 mkdir data-source
 # copy all downloaded data here